awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/sagemaker.rst

 Launch the partition job on Amazon SageMaker
 ---------------------------------------------

-For this example we'll use a same size SageMaker cluster with 2 ``ml.t3.xlarge`` instances as in :ref:`GSProcessing Example<gsp-examining-output>`.
-In this tutorial, we assume the data is already ready on AWS S3 bucket.
+For this example, we'll use a SageMaker cluster with 2 ``ml.t3.xlarge`` instances In this tutorial, we assume the data is already ready on an AWS S3 bucket.
-For large graph, users can select larger instance type and more instances in number.
+For large graph, users can choose larger instances or more instances.

 Install dependencies
 .....................